Microsoft SharePoint StyleBook

-The SharePoint StyleBook now supports SSL Mode of SharePoint application by configuring SSL based LB virtual servers.
-Make sure SSL is selected as the front-end protocol.
+NetScaler Console now supports SSL Mode of SharePoint application by configuring SSL based LB virtual servers.
+Make sure you select SSL as the front-end protocol.
 Note that the virtual port is set to 443 by default.
-You can also select SSL to bind service groups (SharePoint application servers) to the target load balancing virtual servers.
-Note that the backend protocol by default is set to HTTP.

 The content switching feature is used to distribute client requests across multiple load balancing virtual servers on the basis of specific types of requested SharePoint content (for example, documents, images, and audio or video files).
 The content switching module directs incoming traffic to an optimal matching load balancing virtual server that can process that type of content.
 You can therefore apply different optimization policies to different types of traffic.
 For example, you might want to use different compression or caching policies for video than for text documents.

 The responder functionality of a NetScaler instance can be used to seamlessly redirect users from HTTP to HTTPS.
 Responder can also be configured to provide customized error pages.
 The Responder policy determines the requests (traffic) on which an action has to be taken, and binds each policy to a load balancing virtual server.
 The SharePoint StyleBook includes a configuration that redirects users from HTTP to HTTPS URLs.